Propagating a Christmas cactus is incredibly easy and probably one of the easiest plants to root.

 Christmas cacti are a popular gift to give during the holiday season.
 But sometimes, it can be difficult to find a full-size plant at your local store or greenhouse.

 If you want to continue the tradition of gifting a Christmas cactus this year but don’t have access to a fully grown plant, why not root a cutting instead?
-You can find cuttings from Etsy.
-Here is the place I picked one up earlier this year.
+You can find cuttings from Etsy, such as this one.

 Cacti are some of the easiest plants to propagate, making it simple to grow a new plant from an existing cactus.

 If you’re new to propagation, follow these easy instructions to learn how to root a Christmas cactus at home.
 These steps will work for any holidays cactus such as a Thanksgiving Cactus and Easter Cactus.